Blog

 Including REITs in an investment portfolio can enhance diversification.
 Real estate returns are influenced by factors different from those affecting stocks and bonds, such as local economic conditions, property market dynamics, and rental income trends.

-Studies have shown that REITs have a low-to-moderate correlation with other asset classes, which can help smooth portfolio returns over time4.
+Studies have shown that REITs have a low-to-moderate correlation with other asset classes, which can help smooth portfolio returns over time.
 During periods of stock market volatility, REITs may provide stability due to their income-producing nature and the tangible value of underlying properties.

 Several factors can influence the performance of REITs: